pulseainc/pulsea.db/README.md

 A secure, multi-format database with built-in encryption, data validation, and automatic backups.

+## Updates

+- Added UPSERT operation for inserting or updating records based on unique columns
+- Implemented bulk insert functionality for efficient multiple record insertion
+- Added support for aggregate functions (SUM, AVG, COUNT) with WHERE conditions
+- Introduced EXISTS operator for checking record existence
+- Added Find and Count operation for paginated results with total count
+- Implemented GROUP BY functionality for data aggregation
+- Added UNION operation to combine results from multiple queries
+- Introduced LIKE operator for pattern matching in string searches
+- Added IN operator for filtering records by a list of values
+- Enhanced table operations with better validation and error handling
+- Improved data consistency with transaction-like operations
+- Added comprehensive test coverage for all new features

 ## Features

 - 🔐 **Secure Storage**: Built-in encryption for sensitive data